adacahq/radio-buttons/README.md

 ```

 ## Evaluation
-Feel free to ask your tester all the questions you need to ask if need be, or if you need any clarification on the requirements.
+Feel free to ask your tester any questions you need to ask if need be, or if you need any clarification on the requirements.

-When complete, create a private repository in Bitbucket and invite these users to access your repo `lambrosphotios` `stn5-shass` `alexkreuz`.
+When complete, create a private repository in Bitbucket and invite these users to access your repo `lambrosphotios` and `stn5-shass`.

 We will evaluate your response based on the following criteria:

+* Problem solving and design approach.
 * Architectural approach / programming paradigms used.
-We adhere to see a functional / immutable style, while you don't have to follow this, you're welcome to show off these skills if you are familiar with them.
+We preference a functional/immutable style; while you don't have to follow this, you're encouraged to show off these skills if you are familiar with them.
+Keeping consistency within whatever paradigm you use is, however, important.
+* Best practices within the chosen frame.
 * Consistency in style, readability, naming conventions.
-* Code should be easy to read and understand, with little to no comments required.
+* Code should be easy to read and understand.
+Self-explanitory variable/function/method names, with little to no comments required.
-* Reduce code duplication; prefer use of abstracting functionality.
+* Reduce code duplication, minimise nested indentation (ie pyramids of doom); prefer use of abstracting functionality.
-* Showing understanding of scope / binding / this (where required in your solution).
-* Problem solving and design approach.